Virtual ERS-3 Certification

 PDIS ERS Training Links

-Login-in to PDIS here and these links will take you to the ERS-3 training(s):
+Login-in to PDIS here and search for the ERS-3 training(s) listed below.

 Taking at least one Cultural training is highly recommended, but not required.
 There are a few different options for this training as well including:

 - Clayton Cultural Awareness Training: This is a six-hour training where participants will reflect on their own culture, bias, and privilege and explore bias in schools/classrooms/curriculums and how to provide equitable classrooms/places of work.